MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 ## Import your own model into the target environment

-In this example, you'll import two solutions that you created in the previous section.
+In this example, you'll import two solutions that you created in the previous section:

    - The solution containing only the custom connector.
    - The solution containing the model, connection reference, and any other components.